Don't Be: Development

-A comparison between the on-air (top) and the director's cut (bottom) versions.
-Note the more detailed designs in the director's cut.
+A comparison between the on-air (top) and the video format (bottom) versions.
+Note the more detailed designs in the video format version.

-The episode features a scene with Asuka and Rei in a lift together that uses an almost one minute long freeze frame, during which there is no movement apart from Asuka's occasional blinking.
-According to the academic José Andrés Santiago Iglesias, "the sequence recreates the social awkwardness of being stuck in a lift with someone you simply don't want to share the room with".
-The tension between the two characters is created without explicit images; at the end of the scene, for example, Asuka slaps Rei, but the viewer only sees the initial image of a slap and the sound, and not the actual slap.
-This expedient allowed the animators to avoid drawing a scene with elaborate movements.
-In the following scenes, Asuka waits for the Angel Arael with her Eva-02 in the rain.
-The writer Virginie Nebbia has stated that in the same sequence Asuka is then surrounded by a divine light without drops, which could be inspired by the directorial style of Akio Jissoji, who directed the tokusatsu series Ultraman.

 During Asuka's subsequent mental attack, Gainax inserted distorted kanji and handwritten German terms in quick succession, such as wahnsinnig, wie ärgerlich, unsauber, der Verlust, Doppelselbstmord begehen, peinlichen, Groll, Stiefmutter and erhängte.
 In an interview, Michael House, the only American member of Gainax and the company's official translator at the time, stated that he had inserted German terms using his basic knowledge of the language acquired in high school and a Japanese-German dictionary.
 The terms also include Nein and Tod, which, according to the magazine Evangelion Chronicle, indicate emotions lurking in Asuka's heart, as well as menarche, a woman's first menstrual cycle.
 According to the writer Sellés De Lucas, these inscriptions in rapid succession challenge the viewer's attention span and drawn on cinéma vérité, "which ha[d] been often considered one of Anno's inspirations for his fractured narrative".